 - Notify the PHPA, in writing, of any change in practise name, contact address, telephone number or email address, at the earliest convenient moment.

-- Confirm, upon initial application, that they have not been convicted of any offence likely to bring their professional name or the reputation of the PHPA into disrepute and undertake to inform the PHPA, in writing, should such an event
+- Confirm, upon initial application, that they have not been convicted of any offence likely to bring their professional name or the reputation of the PHPA into disrepute and undertake to

-subsequently occur whilst a member of the PHPA.
+inform the PHPA, in writing, should such an event subsequently occur whilst a member of the PHPA.

-- UK members must ensure that all advertising shall comply with the British Code of Advertising Practice (CAP), accord with the Advertising Standards Authority (ASA) and make available all such literature to the PHPA on request.
+- UK members must ensure that all advertising shall comply with the British Code of Advertising Practice (CAP), accord with the Advertising Standards Authority (ASA) and make available

-(*This includes all material published on websites and in which matter, the PHPA, reserves the right to decide, entirely at its discretion, whether to allow active links to any individual website from the PHPA site).
-In the case of overseas
+all such literature to the PHPA on request. (*This includes all material published on websites and in which matter, the PHPA, reserves the right to decide, entirely at its discretion, whether

-Members, their advertising shall comply fully with the laws of their land.
+to allow active links to any individual website from the PHPA site).
+In the case of overseas Members, their advertising shall comply fully with the laws of their land.

 - It is the sole responsibility of each member of the PHPA, as indeed every practising hypnotherapist, to keep themselves up-to-date with current recommendations made by the ASA.
-Updates are published on a weekly basis on the

 By joining the Professional Hypnotherapy Practitioner Association you are deemed to have accepted the above Code of Ethics.